Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$

 \section{Switching roots}

-Cao~et~al.~\cite{cao2021} introduced the concept of switching roots and described it.
-It provided a novel method to construct lattices from Seidel matrices.
-In this section, we describe fundamental results related to it. \begin{definition} The \emph{cone} $\tilde{G}$ over a graph $G$ is defined to be the graph obtained by adding a new vertex to $G$ and connecting it to all the vertices of $G$. \end{definition} \begin{theorem}[{\cite[Corollary~2.4]{cao2021}}] For every graph $G$, the following are equivalent. \begin{enumerate} \item The Seidel matrix $S(G)$ has largest eigenvalue at most $3$. \item The adjacency matrix $A(\tilde{G})$ of the cone $\tilde{G}$ over $G$ has smallest eigenvalue at least $-2$. \end{enumerate} Furthermore, if \ref{thm:Cao:1} or \ref{thm:Cao:2} holds, then $\rank(3I-S(G))+1 = \rank(A(\tilde{G})+2I).$ \end{theorem} In this theorem, if~\ref{thm:Cao:2} holds, then there exist roots $\bu_1,\ldots,\bu_n, \br$ of which the Gram matrix is $A(\tilde{G})+2I$, where $n$ is the order of $G$.
-Here, $\br$ corresponds to the new vertex of $\tilde{G}$ added to $G$.
-This root $\br$ is called a \emph{switching root}.
+Cao~et~al.~\cite{cao2021} introduced the concept of switching roots and a novel method for constructing lattices from Seidel matrices.
+In this section, we describe some results related to switching roots. \begin{definition} The \emph{cone} $\hat{G}$ over a graph $G$ is defined as the graph obtained by adding a new vertex to $G$ and connecting it to all the vertices of $G$.
+Here, we call the newly added vertex the \emph{apex} for $G$. \end{definition} \begin{theorem}[{\cite[Corollary~2.4]{cao2021}}] For a graph $G$, the following are equivalent. \begin{enumerate} \item The Seidel matrix $S(G)$ has largest eigenvalue at most $3$. \item The adjacency matrix $A(\hat{G})$ of the cone $\hat{G}$ over $G$ has smallest eigenvalue at least $-2$. \end{enumerate} Furthermore, if \ref{thm:Cao:1} or \ref{thm:Cao:2} holds, then $\rank(3I-S(G))+1 = \rank(A(\hat{G})+2I).$ \end{theorem} In this theorem, if~\ref{thm:Cao:2} holds, then the graph $G$ satisfies that $A(\hat{G})+2I = \tB^\top \tB$ for some vectors $\bu_1,\ldots,\bu_n, \br$, where $\tB = [\bu_1,\ldots,\bu_n, \br].$ Here, $\br$ corresponds to the apex for $G$.
+This root $\br$ is called a \emph{switching root}~\cite{cao2021}.